Relief Valve Orifice Sizes

 Relief Valves, also called pressure relief valves, are mechanical devices designed to operate if an over-pressure situation occurs - they are used to safeguard the plant.
 The relief valve is designed to open at a predetermined pressure to protect vessels, tanks and piping systems from experiencing pressures in excess of their design limits.
-Generally, they are the last line of defence; following on from ESD and operator intervention.
+Generally, they are the last line of defence; following on from an Emergency Shutdown (ESD) and operator intervention.

 So what is a Relief Valve orifice?